ColinBehrr/Bears/README.md

-# Un-Bear-able Offense: Bad Play Calling meets Machine Learning
+# Un-Bear-able Offense: Using Machine Learning to Improve Play Calling for the Chicago Bears

 ## Author
 Colin Behr